A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 _______________________________________________________________________________________

-So when I speak of hope, I am not speaking of certainty that tomorrow will be easier.
+So, when I speak regarding hope, I am not speaking of a certainty that tomorrow will be easier.

-I am speaking of something more fragile, and perhaps more honest:
+I am speaking of something perhaps more honest: possibility.

 The possibility that you are not alone.